mamrhein/quantities.rs/README.md

 ```

 Quantity values with the same unit can always be added or subtracted.
 Adding
-or subtracting values with different values requires the units to convertable
+or subtracting values with different units requires the values to be
-into each other.
+convertable.

 Example: